ebeneliason/easy-pattern/README.md

 ### Composite Patterns

-Lastly, because all patterns support transparency, you can overlay them to create more complex effects.
+Because all patterns support transparency, you can overlay them to create more complex effects.
 You can overlay an animated pattern on a static background or, as shown here, overlay two patterns with independent animation effects.
 The pattern shown below is a transparent variation on ["ooze"](#ooze).
 It can be drawn atop an image to add a subtle effect, or used with "ooze" as a background pattern to create